I and Thou: Premise

 Buber's two notions of "I" require attachment of the word "I" to a word partner.
 The splitting into the individual terms "I" and "it" and "thou" is only for the purposes of analysis.
 Despite the separation of "I" from the "It" and "Thou" in this very sentence describing the relationship, there is to Buber's mind either an I–Thou or an I–It relationship.
 Every sentence that a person uses with "I" refers to the two pairs: "I–Thou" and "I–It", and likewise "I" is implicit in every sentence with "Thou" or "It".
-Each It is bounded by others and It can only exist through this attachment because for every object there is another object.
-Thou, on the other hand, has no limitations.
-When "Thou" is spoken, the speaker has no thing (has nothing), hence, Thou is abstract; yet the speaker “takes his stand in relation”.
+Each "It" is bounded by others and It can only exist through this attachment because for every object there is another object.
+The "Thou", on the other hand, has no limitations.
+When "Thou" is spoken, the speaker has no thing (has nothing), hence, "Thou" is abstract; yet the speaker "takes his stand in relation".

 What does it mean to experience the world?
 One goes around the world extracting knowledge from the world in experiences betokened by "He", "She", and "It".
 One also has I–Thou relationships.
 Experience is all physical, but these relationships involve a great deal of spirituality.
 The twofold nature of the world means that our being in the world has two aspects: the aspect of experience, which is perceived as I–It, and the aspect of relation, which is perceived as I–Thou.